NoxFly/canvas/README.md

 function draw() {
     // called in the loop, after the update function if it exists, and after the canvas is cleared }

+function drawHUD() {
+    // called in the loop, after the draw function if it exists, and is not impacted by camera.
+}
 ```

 The `setup` function is called when the window has loaded.

-The `update` and `draw` functions are called after the setup function, and are looped every fixed frames (can be changed whenever you want).
+The `update`, `draw` and `drawHUD` functions are called after the setup function, and are looped every fixed frames (can be changed whenever you want).